locka99/cpp-to-rust-book/features_of_rust/polymorphism.md

 This example will call the integer overload because `NULL` evaluates to 0.
 One of the changes to `C++11` was to introduce an explicit `nullptr` value and type to avoid this issues.

-##Ri#
+### Default

+### Constructors

+Constructors run head on

+## Rust

-Rust does not support polymorphism.
+Rust has very limited support for polymorphism.

+1. There is no function name overloading.
+2.

 While there are valid reasons that it doesn't, it can still be very painful, especially if you have classes or functions that you need to be called with different arguments.

 The most annoying case would be for constructors, where there are different ways to construct a class.
 The naive workaround is to produce functions which are unique so they do not collide: